EMDK/xamarin-docs/edge/source/guide/deviceupdate.md

 ##	Device Update from IDE

-For your convenience, a menu item has been added to the Visual Studio extension to perform the device updated.
+For your convenience, a menu item has been added to the Visual Studio and Xamarin Studio extension to perform the device update.
 Before running make sure:

 1. The device has USB Debugging enabled
 2. The device has been connected to the development machine